-Preserved Lemons is a unique condiment that brightens up lots of Middle Eastern recipes but can be hard to find in stores ~ I’ll show you how to make preserved lemons right at home, it’s easy!
+How to Preserve Lemons ~ Moroccan preserved lemons is a unique condiment that brightens up a lot of Middle Eastern recipes but can be hard to find in stores ~ I’ll show you how to make them right at home, it’s easy!

 In parts of the country where citrus grows naturally, the trees are practically groaning with fruit right now.
 Some trees topple over or lose branches from the weight of so much bounty.
 And the fruit has to be picked in order for the trees to set buds for next year’s crop.
 Here in California charities will come and pick your fruit for you in exchange for the harvest.
 In stores all over the country this will be the last week or two that citrus will take center stage, before the early strawberries and other spring crops start to come in.
 Pretty soon the unusual varieties like Meyer lemons, Cara Cara oranges, and pomelos will be a distant memory.

 There aren’t many foods that match the versatility of citrus—we eat it raw, and use it as an ingredient in sweets, meats, fish, vegetables, drinks, and endless condiments.
 Every last part of the citrus fruit is valuable in the culinary world.
 Citrus can actually do the ‘cooking’ too—the acids in citrus will transform raw fish in ceviche.
 And because of the powerful essential oils in their rinds, citrus fruits are a huge source of flavorings

 As Ina Garten will tell you, a squeeze of lemon adds that special something to just about every dish imaginable.
 There are endless recipes I could have chosen for my week long celebration of citrus, but I decided to focus on ones that feature the glorious fruit as the main ingredient.